Health and Safety policy

 - Ensuring that they, and persons under their supervision, use safe working practices.

-- Not intentionally or recklessly interfering with, or misusing, anything provided in the interests of safety, health or welfare by the Gallery.
+- Not intentionally or recklessly interfering with, or misusing, anything provided in the interests of safety, health, fire prevention or welfare by the Gallery.

-- At all times setting a good example for contractors, visitors, and members of the public to follow.
+- At all times setting a good example for Partners, visitors, and members of the public to follow.

-- Staff receiving visitors are responsible for ensuring that persons using the facilities of the Gallery do not intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety and welfare.
+- Staff receiving visitors are responsible for ensuring that persons using the facilities of the Gallery do not intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety, fire prevention and welfare.

-- All contractors and visitors are required to comply with the relevant Gallery Health and Safety Procedures, legislation and Codes of Practice.
+- All Partners and visitors are required to comply with the relevant Gallery Safety Procedures, legislation and Codes of Practice.

 Part 3: Detailed arrangements

-The Gallery has appointed the Health and Safety unit at the Natural History Museum as its competent person with regard to health and safety assistance.
-They can be contacted for advice by managers across the Gallery by e-mailing Safety@nhm.ac.uk or phoning 020 7942 5222.
-The diagram below shows the cascade tree that is followed when any issue about health and safety is reported.
+The Gallery has appointed the Fire and Safety Team from the Victoria & Albert Museum as its competent person with regard to health and safety assistance.
+They can be contacted for advice by managers across the Gallery by e-mailing firstname.lastname@example.org or phoning 020 7942 2300.
+The diagram below shows the cascade tree that is to be followed when any issue about health and safety is reported.
+The issue is dealt with at the appropriate level required.
+A summary of significant issues is provided to committees at regular periods.

-Every department is required to keep a hard copy of their risk assessments in a ring binder folder available for staff to view and to review/ update them annually.
+Every department is required to keep a hard copy of their risk assessments in a ring binder folder available for staff to view and to review/ update them annually, as well as placing them as a PDF on the O drive.

 A number of forms and procedures are in place to assist in the management of health and safety.
-These can all be found on the All Staff (o) drive at: O:\GoverningTheGallery\ComplyingWithLegislation\HealthAndSafety and include:
+These can all be found on the All Staff (O) drive at: